American Landscape with Revolutionary Heroes

 The artist seems to be suggesting something about the United States.
 What do you think our Founding Fathers would say if they came back to America today?
 Would they be happy?
 Unhappy?
 What makes you say that?
 Are the ideals, which the Founding Fathers stand for at risk?
 What clues in the work show this?
 Is it by the fact that the figures are silhouetted and are standing on a dark stage show this?
 Or perhaps the leaders would be pleased by how our nation has progressed.
 Perhaps they would be pleased we have created programs to protect the weak and poor and sick.
 And what about our advances in medicine, new types of technology and large population growth?
 Would such things amaze the Founding Fathers?
 What do you think?

 Here we have a portrait of George Washington (1732-1799), who was commander-in-chief of the Continental Army of the American War of Independence and 1st President of the United States of America.
-Many think Washington looks dignified and stately in his blue coat and buff under dress.
+Many think Washington looks dignified and stately in his blue regimental coat.
 What do you think?
 Has the artist portrayed Washington as a powerful leader who could solve problems, resolve conflicts, spur change, and work towards progress?
 How so?
 Look at the expression on his face, especially around his eyes.
 Does he look determined?
 Strong?
 Confident?
 According to historians, Washington was a man who made others feel confident in their abilities and pride and joy in serving under his command.
 Do leaders need to possess such gifts?
 Think about this for a moment.

 Would you like to see American Landscape with Revolutionary Heroes and George Washington in person?
 All you have to do is visit the North Carolina Museum of Art in Raleigh, North Carolina.
 American Landscape with Revolutionary Heroes and George Washington are in the American galleries at the museum.
 Or perhaps you would like a tour.
 Tours of the collection are given daily, except for Monday when the museum is closed to the public.
 If you prefer, you can contact the museum ahead of time and arrange for you and your friends to have a private tour.
 I’m sure a docent at the museum would be happy to show you and your friends American Landscape with Revolutionary Heroes and George Washington and many other works of art.
 Whether you visit the museum on your own or have a tour with a docent, it will be well worth your time!